The Big-D: Defeating Diabetes through Diet

 to reduce medication and an almost certain healthy weight-loss.

 Viva!
 Health is a science-based charity that promotes human health through the promotion of a vegetarian or vegan diet.
-The VVF monitors and interprets research that links diet to health – explaining in simple terms how what we eat affects us, in both positive and negative ways.
-The VVF communicates this information to the media, the public, health professionals, schools and food manufacturers so providing accurate information on which to make informed choices.
+Viva!
+Health monitors and interprets research that links diet to health – explaining in simple terms how what we eat affects us, in both positive and negative ways.
+Viva!
+Health is a science-based charity that promotes human health through the promotion of a vegetarian or vegan diet.
+Viva!
+Health communicates this information to the media, the public, health professionals, schools and food manufacturers so providing accurate information on which to make informed choices.

 Get in touch